 Benefits of having Funeral Insurance

-- There is usually a cooling off period, generally 45 days, during which time you can change or cancel your cover to ensure that it meets your needs.
+- There is usually a cooling off period, generally 45 days, during which time you can change or cancel your cover.

 How to Claim Your Benefit